themeblvd/theme-blvd-widget-pack/readme.txt

 = 1.0.2 =

-* Added compatibility for WPML with Mini Post List and Mini Post Grid widgets.
+* Added better compatibility for WPML with Mini Post List and Mini Post Grid widgets.
 * Fixed wording in warning when Theme Blvd framework isn't installed, and added "Dismiss" link.

 = 1.0.1 =